Käte Duncker: Politics trumps teaching

 She moved to Hamburg where she taught at another all-girls' school.
 In Hamburg she became involved in the dockworkers' strike which occurred between November 1896 and February 1897.
 As a result of her support for the strike she was, as before, dismissed from her teaching post.
 The realisation that the career teaching children which she loved and for which she had struggled, was going to be incompatible with her political involvement, was a heavy blow.
 She returned to Leipzig where, despite not being enrolled at the university, she was able to attend certain lectures on a "guest basis", notably those delivered by Karl Bücher.
 It was, she later asserted, as a result of her studies at this time that she produced her first publication, "On the participation of the female sex in employment" ("Ueber die Beteiligung des weiblichen Geschlechts an der Erwerbsthätigkeit").
 Her study concluded that industrialisation would expand employment openings for women, and that it would become impossible to restrict women's professional careers.

+She married Hermann Duncker, by now an economics student, towards the end of 1898.
+Their daughter, Hedwig, was born in 1899.
+In the meantime, Käte immersed herself in the leftwing politics of the city, becoming first a member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD) and then a party worker, although legally it only became permissible for women to participate in politics in 1908.
+She employed her teaching skills, giving lectures to the Workers' Education League covering literature, pedagogy, history, socio-politics and economics.
+She became the chair of the "Association for women and girls of the working class" ("Verein für Frauen und Mädchen der Arbeiterklasse") in Leipzig.